 The School of PA Studies’ mission is to educate individuals to become compassionate Physician Assistants who can provide the highest quality health care and are dedicated to their communities, while advancing the Physician Assistant profession.
 Together, our PA students, our optometry students as well as our pharmacy students are able to connect first-hand in an interprofessional learning and clinical environment.

-Spring Admissions Open House
+Fall Admissions Open House

-- Learn about the unique curriculum
+- Learn about our unique curriculum

-- Meet the faculty
+- Meet the PA faculty

 - Interact with MBKU students

-- Understand the admissions process
+- Learn more about the admissions process

 News & Perspectives

 Student shared her love of PAs from coast to coast